Simplify compliance with

 - Minimize predictability pay with advance notices of shifts

 - Automate key predictability pay requirements for last-minute changes to schedules

 - Give your team the right amount of downtime between shifts to avoid clopening penalties

 The New York Fair Workweek Law for Fast Food Workers

 New York’s ordinance for fast food workers applies to nonexempt employees of fast food chains with 30 or more locations in the U.S., including separately owned franchises with more than 30 locations.

-Elements of the New York City Fair Workweek Ordinance for Fast Food Workers
+Requirements of New York City's Fair Workweek Ordinance for Fast Food Workers

 The ordinance requires a regular work schedule, 14 days advance notice of the work schedule, consent and predictability pay for schedule changes, consent and premium pay for clopenings, and open shifts must be offered to discharged and existing employees before hiring new employees.